ionut1993255/travel-list-v4/README.md

 - **Custom Hooks**: Harness the power of custom hooks for managing local storage and application-specific functionality.
 These hooks promote code reusability, simplify complex logic and enhance code organization.
 For instance, I implemented `useOutsideClick` to detect clicks outside a specified `DOM` element, which is useful for handling click events and closing modal windows or other `UI` elements.

-## How to Use

-1. Clone the `travel-list-v4` repository to your local machine.
-2. Navigate into the project directory using the command `cd your-project-folder`.
-3. Install dependencies using `yarn install`.
-4. Run the development server using `yarn start`.
-5. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Demo

-You can view a live demo of the project here: `https://travel-list-version-4.netlify.app`.
+You can view a live demo of the project here: <a href="https://travel-list-version-4.netlify.app">`https://travel-list-version-4.netlify.app`</a>.

 With its array of features and technologies, the `Travel Packing List React App` is your ultimate companion for hassle-free travel planning.
 Start packing with confidence today!